Hundreds of FedEx packages are found in Alabama woods

-HAYDEN, Ala.
-(AP) — An Alabama sheriff is trying to figure out how hundreds of FedEx packages ended up dumped in the woods.
+HAYDEN, Ala. — An Alabama sheriff is trying to figure out how hundreds of FedEx packages ended up dumped in the woods.

 An estimated 300 to 400 packages of various sizes were found in a ravine near the small town of Hayden on Wednesday, the Blount County Sheriff’s Office said in a statement.